6 Areas Of Your Financial Life That You Need To Keep Healthy & How Tuck Associates Can Help!

 If you’re finding the repayments are sucking you dry, then don’t be afraid to shop around for a better deal.
 Some mortgages have a minimum term with the lender.
 This means you might incur a leaving fee if you settled it early to move to another lender.
 Check your current contract.
 Look for smaller interest rates but also check the total amount repayable over the life of the loan.
 Finally, make sure your monthly repayments are affordable.

 Tuck Associates Can Help With Debt Consolidation

 It’s so easy to get into trouble with borrowing.
 Even if you’ve taken on a 0% interest loan, you must make the repayments.
 But life changes and that can affect your income.
 If you’re stretched too thinly, you can easily miss repayments.
 That’s when creditors can get nasty.

 We might be talking about healthy finances, but your mental health can suffer when money is short too.
-This is especially true if you become the victim of a nasty debt collection agency.
-They send threatening letters and even come banging on your door.
-If this happens to you, talk to a consumer defense attorney because what they’re doing might be against regulation and even the law.
-Nobody deserves to be treated like that.
+This is especially true if you become the victim of a nasty debt collectors.
+They often send threatening letters and are very persistent about calling on the phone.
+This can be quite overwhelming if you find yourself dealing with several debt collectors.

 Your Child’s Education

 Every parent wants the very best for their child.
 Above all else, they want their child to have access to opportunities that will benefit their future financial well-being.
 This includes a good education.
 It doesn’t matter if they don’t use that college fund for college.
 If they don’t have it there, then they won’t have the choice.

 Of course, your continuing professional development is important too.
 And who hasn’t contemplated a career change later in life?
 Having a fund to fall back on to further your own education can make an enormous difference to your career prospects.